wiyarmir/wiyarmir.github.io/_posts/2017-04-10-status-update.md

 comments: true
 ---

-Hello!
-No, I did not abandon this blog - I just neglected it slightly.

 # What was going on during all of this time?

 ## Worked in creating a new app